matthizou/github-show-avatars/README.md

 ## Acknowledgments

 Thanks to [Xing](https://www.xing.com/) for encouraging the development of this script.
 Hack weeks are awesome !

+As Xing has its own variation of Github, the userscript has been forked to be used for the developers over there too.
+It is a been more hassle as the user ids aren't accessible from the PR list.

 ## Full-size screenshots